Central Florida Solar – Everything You Need to Know

 Maintaining and monitoring your system is certainly something to be aware of, but nothing to worry about!
 In fact, you’ll be so excited about producing your own electricity that you’ll be checking your production far more than you’ll even need to!

-As we saw, homeowners who go solar with a 5% loan can save over $10k over the life of the installation.
-Pretty good!
-If we increase that interest rate to 7%– on the high side – total net profit after 25 years drops down to $7,587.
-The savings are still there, but it’s just 40% of the financial savings you’d seen if you’d gone cash!
+As we saw, homeowners who go solar with a 5% loan can save almost $6k over the life of the installation.
+Obviously, if we drop that interest rate or decrease the length of the loan, savings increase.
 So remember, if you go loan, be sure to read through the agreement and talk to a few different lenders!

 As with a cash purchase, you the homeowner are eligible for all financial incentives, but are also responsible for maintenance and monitoring as well.